 Some populations have higher rates of illness and death from CVD than others, particularly Aboriginal and Torres Strait Islander people, people who are socioeconomically disadvantaged and those living in remote areas of Australia.

 Some of the illness and premature death caused by heart, stroke and vascular disease can be prevented.
 Many Australians remain at high risk of CVD because of unfavourable levels of risk factors that can be modified—high blood pressure and abnormal blood lipids, smoking, overweight and obesity, insufficient physical activity and poor diet.
 Improved diagnostics, therapies and management will also contribute to future declines in cardiovascular morbidity and mortality.

 Heart, stroke and vascular disease—also known as cardiovascular disease or CVD—is a broad term that describe the many different diseases and conditions that affect the heart and blood vessels.

-Common types of CVD in Australia include coronary heart disease, stroke and heart failure.
+Two common types of CVD in Australia are coronary heart disease and stroke.
 These, and other cardiovascular conditions are described separately in this report.